tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In contrast, clients do not know the longest SNI value in the client-facing server's anonymity set without server input.
-For the "server_name" extension with length D, clients SHOULD use the server's length hint L (ECHCOnfig.maximum_name_length) when computing the padding as follows:
+For the "server_name" extension with length D, clients SHOULD use the server's length hint L (ECHConfig.maximum_name_length) when computing the padding as follows:

 1. If L >= D, add L - D bytes of padding.
 This rounds to the server's advertised hint, i.e., ECHConfig.maximum_name_length.